BrandonCheah153/student/navigation/about.md

 - 🏫 I went to D39 elementary school in San Diego California.
 - 🏫 Middle and High School in San Diego California, curent senior and graduating class of 2026.
 - 🎓 Plays varsity tennis but also helps coach middle school kids.
--On the robotics team, usually in charge of coding the sensors.
+- On the robotics team, usually in charge of coding the sensors.
--Attends Key Club meetings but mostly for the community service hours.
+- Attends Key Club meetings but mostly for the community service hours.
--Always the one who explains homework problems to friends right before the test.
+- Always the one who explains homework problems to friends right before the test.
--Eats lunch in the library sometimes to finish work.
+- Eats lunch in the library sometimes to finish work.
--Has a small but close group of friends who play Mario Kart after school.
+- Has a small but close group of friends who play Mario Kart after school.

 ### Culture, Family, and Fun